davidhuk/david-harris-mp2/README.md

 ## Testing

 ### Errors Testing During build
-- Bootstrap, Grid Layout, Multiple Stacked Images.
-I struggled with getting 2 x images to stack over each other, take up the same size, remain hidden then flip.
+- Bootstrap, Grid Layout, Multiple Stacked Images: I struggled with getting 2 x images to stack over each other, take up the same size, remain hidden then flip.
 I encountered many problems with grid alignment at various view sizes and layouts.
 I ended up spending way too much time troubleshooting HTML, CSS, Bootstrap.
 This was detrimental to the time scale for project deadline and was not a requirement as this project is focused on the JavaScript.
 I decided to remove Bootstrap and the images.
+- JavaScript: As the game needed to match 2 x colours, I needed a way to get HTML elements and compare them.
+I tried to use the class names, but it was not as simple as accessing by class name as this would mean I would have to code 8 or 16 different logic.
+I did some research and it seemed like using data type would be a basic method that I could use for the game.
+I used the following links - "https://www.w3schools.com/tags/att_data-.asp" & "https://stackoverflow.com/questions/20030162/getting-data-attribute-for-onclick-event-for-an-html-element" for guidance.

 ## Deployment